-For illustrative purposes, here are a few estimates regarding storage options based on market averages.
-For an accurate price quote, please contact a FlatRate Moving representative today.
+For illustrative purposes, here are a few estimates regarding moving storage options based on market averages.
+For accurate storage and moving price quote, please contact a FlatRate Moving representative today.

 - 3 seat sofa + 3 book boxes = $34 per month